Manage Intelligent Capture

 Step 3

-Use the Intelligent Capture Settings - Full Packet Capture window to view the following information:
+Use the Intelligent Capture Settings - Full Packet Capture window to view this information:

 Option Description